Roy Scheider: Acting career

 Still under contract after dropping out two weeks before The Deer Hunter started filming, Universal offered him the option of reprising his role as Martin Brody for a Jaws sequel, and would consider his contractual obligations fulfilled if he accepted.
-Roy "The Shark Slayer" Scheider accepted and Jaws 2 was released in 1978.
-It was a huge hit.
-Scheider starred in Last Embrace (1979), a thriller directed by Jonathan Demme.
+Scheider reluctantly accepted and Jaws 2 was released in 1978, where it also became a huge hit.
+He next starred in Last Embrace (1979), a thriller directed by Jonathan Demme.
 He received his second Academy Award nomination, this time as Best Actor in All That Jazz (1979), in which he played a fictionalized version of the film's director and co-writer Bob Fosse.
 Some of the film's production was portrayed in the FX miniseries Fosse/Verdon, in which Scheider was played by Lin Manuel-Miranda.

 He made a thriller with Meryl Streep for Robert Benton, Still of the Night (1982), which was a box-office disappointment.
 The following year, however, his box office performance improved with Blue Thunder (1983), a John Badham film about a prototype attack helicopter that provided security over the city of Los Angeles during the 1984 Summer Olympic Games.
 He made two TV movies, Jacobo Timerman: Prisoner Without a Name, Cell Without a Number (1983) and Tiger Town (1984).
 This was followed by a role as Dr. Heywood Floyd in Peter Hyams' 2010, a 1984 sequel to Stanley Kubrick's 1968 science-fiction classic 2001: A Space Odyssey, in which William Sylvester originated the role of Floyd.
 He provided narration for Mishima: A Life in Four Chapters (1985).

 Scheider was in The Men's Club (1986), 52 Pick-Up (1986) for John Frankenheimer, Cohen and Tate (1988), Listen to Me (1989), Night Game (1989), The Fourth War (1990) again for Frankenheimer, Somebody Has to Shoot the Picture (1990), and The Russia House (1990).
 One of his later parts was that of Dr. Benway in the long-in-production 1991 film adaptation of William S. Burroughs' novel Naked Lunch.
 Scheider played a mob boss who meets a horrific fate in the Gary Oldman crime film Romeo Is Bleeding (1994) and a chief executive of a corrupt insurance company cross-examined by Matt Damon's character in 1997's John Grisham's The Rainmaker, directed by Francis Ford Coppola.